Important information about how we collect and use your personal information.

 - Email: https://ico.org.uk/global/contact-us/email/

-- Mailing address: The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
+- UK Mailing address: The Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.

 DISCLOSURE OF PERSONAL INFORMATION